Geodesic slice sampling on Riemannian manifolds: Application

 and remove the point $i$ if it is positive.
-The previous procedure is then applied to this reduced test set.
+The procedure described above is then applied to this reduced test set.
 The scores resulting from this procedure referred to as ``vMF clustering MCMC lower variance'', are given in Table \ref{table:clustering}.

-The Bayesian approach strengthens the estimation by averaging different plausible weights, as in the ensemble methods \cite{dietterich2000ensemble}, which always turns out to be better than the simple maximum likelihood estimator (MLE) in \ref{table:clustering}.
+Conceptually, the Bayesian approach strengthens the estimation by averaging different plausible weights, as in the ensemble methods \citep{dietterich2000ensemble}.
+In Table \ref{table:clustering} we observe that this turns out to be always better than the simple maximum likelihood estimator (MLE).